White-Label Multi-Vendor Marketplace Software

 What is PySquad?

-We are a software engineering team.
-PySquad works with people who run complex operations and need tools that fit how they work, not software that forces them to change everything overnight.
+A software engineering team for complex operations.
+We build tools that fit how you work, not software that forces you to change everything overnight.

-What do you get from us on a project like this?
+What do you get on a project like this?

-Discovery, build, integrations, testing, release, and follow up when real users are in the product.
-You talk to engineers and leads who own the outcome, not a rotating cast of handoffs.
+Discovery, build, integrations, testing, release, and follow-up once real users are in the product.
+You talk to engineers and leads who own the outcome.